COMP4651-24fall/project-group-1/README.md

 Additionally, we have a `local_server.py` that represents the local server-based approach.
 Please remember to install all the necessary dependencies before running this script
 The `test-api.py` is a helper function during development, it's sole purpose is to test whether the Lambda API works or not.
 A JSON should be returned

+The two `.png` files are the performance metric data collected from 30 minutes continuous testing as mentioned in the report.

 ## Overview